You walk onto your front porch. A praying mantis perches on a porch rail or table.

-To have a healthy organic garden, you need a good balance of both predators and prey.
+To have a healthy organic vegetation, you need a good balance of both predators and prey.

-Along with praying mantises, you need ladybugs, lacewings and a host of other good bugs to help keep the pest population under control.
+Along with these bugs, you need ladybugs, lacewings and a host of other good bugs to help keep the pest population under control.

 That’s why you must avoid using pesticides at all costs.

 Just one application can wipe out your good bugs and your bad bugs.

 One of the main differences between these groups of insects.
 The bad bugs tend to adapt, rebound and repopulate quickly after a pesticide application.